Stable liquid pick-up

 A metering roller is used to control the amount, distribution, and stability of liquid or coating material transferred in a process.

-For most customers, the key question is not simply whether the roller can rotate.
+For most lines, the key question is not simply whether the roller can rotate.
 The real question is whether the roller can consistently control how much material is applied during actual production.

 | What the Metering Roller Controls | Effect on the Line |